xiangjunn/tp/docs/DeveloperGuide.md

 * **Graphical User Interface** (GUI): Graphic-based user interface.

-* **Interface**: The place at which independent and often unrelated systems meet and act on or communicate with each other/ a way for the user to interact with the system.
+* **Interface**: (For user interface) The place at which independent and often unrelated systems meet and act on or communicate with each other/ a way for the user to interact with the system.
+(For other use of interfaces such as `Model`) See the [Java Tutorials](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html) for more details on what an interface in Java means.

 * **Telegram handle**: Username of a [Telegram](https://telegram.org/) user.